Sustainable Construction Methods

 The Eastex Materials Exchange Programme

 Materials exchange programmes are increasingly popular and are a good way of exchanging excess, unused building materials.
 The Eastex Materials Exchange Programme is a free online service for those who have an excess of stock or a shortage of material.
+This reduces waste, to improve construction sustainability.
 There are six county-specific exchanges available for Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.

 NetRegs provides advice on construction waste for small and medium sized enterprises (SMEs).
 For further information on site waste management plans for the construction industry see www.netregs.org.uk and NHBC Foundation publication NF8: Site waste management – Guidance and templates for effective site waste management plans, www.nhbcfoundation.org.